casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 The Goal is to design a music generator that is capable of generating melodies that are both musically expressive and have a certain coherency.
 The model will generate a monophonic melody line, (which will be responsive to a real time input melody. )

-### Research Goals
+### Research Goals / Question

+**The project was based on the following research question:**  *How to effectively generate monophonic, aka. single note, music melodies that is able to capture and imitate the characteristics of a given melody sequence both in general and specific music style contexts.*

 Thus, the project entails the implementation and evaluation of a neural network for a sequence modelling task in the context of music generation.

+The research goals are to explore, evaluate and compare different

+(?)

-The research goals are to explore, evaluate and compare different methods using sequence based machine learning and Artificial Intelligence for creative sequence generation in the field of musical melodies.
+methods using sequence based machine learning and Artificial Intelligence for creative sequence generation in the field of musical melodies.

 (Franklin, 2006) - RNN useful in music gen.